-In one sense, all well and good.
-However, in this post we’re going to put forward an alternative interpretation.
-We argue that instead of accepting the curves as they stand, we can and should bend them to bring increased impacts and reduced costs to decisions made during preconstruction.
+In this post we argue that instead of accepting the curves as they stand, we can and should bend them to bring increased impacts and reduced costs to decisions made during preconstruction.

 MacLeamy’s classic curve starts with the diagram below.
 This illustrates that as traditional design-bid-build projects progress through stages of design and construction, the cost associated with a design change increases while the ability of any given design change to affect project outcomes decreases.

 These two trends compound late in a project when it is very expensive to make any design changes, and very difficult for these changes to meaningfully impact project outcomes.
 In an extreme example, when partition walls have been installed, it’s very expensive to reconfigure a floor’s program, and the building’s core layout is effectively untouchable.

 These curves are then overlaid with the level of design effort expended at each stage in traditional project delivery and in IPD project delivery.
 The argument goes: Traditional project delivery spends most of their design effort after it has already become difficult to change projects and impact cost, so why not do it earlier?
 IPD front-loads this effort.

 The theory goes that doing this, more of the project would be worked out while still in a fluid state, leading to better, economical project outcome.
 While we hear good things about the collaborative environments that IPD encourages, there are some good reasons that this is not appropriate for all projects.